BerWang/web/00 Goorm Setup.md

 This creates a `labs/` directory containing all the files from the repository.

+By default real-time linting is enabled however this currently uses an old linter and is not ECMA6 compatible.
+You should disable real-time linting from the **Project** menu.

 ## Updating NodeJS

 We can see the current version of NodeJS by running the `node -v` command.
 The latest version is 10.11.0 and so we need to upgrade this.